JakaJenko/IEPS_Seminarska_WebCrawler/README.md

 ## Instructions for running
 Required libraries:
+- bs4
 - codecs
-- regex (which is different then library "re")
+- difflib
 - json
-- bs4
 - lxml
+- re
+- regex (which is different then library "re")
+- xml

 Install them with the use of "pip install" or "conda install".
 Run run-extraction.py with the appropriate argument (A, B, C), like: